Best Car Charger of 2021

-With so many ports, it's no wonder that the Multiport is rather bulky.
-The charger block measures 3 inches by 4 inches and is about one inch thick.
+With so many ports, the Multiport is understandably bulky.
+The charger block measures 3x4 inches and is about one inch thick.
 It connects to a DC outlet with an included 39-inch cord, so the charger itself doesn't have to be near the outlet, allowing you to place it in a convenient location that all passengers can access.
-The charger comes with a sleeve bracket that can be mounted with an included patch of double-sided tape.
-After mounting the bracket, the charger block slides easily in and out of the bracket, in case you want to take the charger with you to a different vehicle.
-This device can also be turned on and off with the push of a button, preventing the charger from drawing too much power from the vehicle's battery if the engine is turned off.
-The Multiport is a great value, considering the number of ports and total wattage that it provides.
+There is also a sleeve bracket that can be mounted with an included patch of double-sided tape.
+The charger block slides easily in and out of the mounted bracket, in the event that you want to take the charger with you to a different vehicle.
+This device can also be turned on and off with the push of a button, preventing the unit from drawing too much power from the vehicle's battery if the engine is turned off.
+All in all, we think the Multiport is a great value, considering the number of ports and total wattage that it provides.

 The two USB-A outlets can dish out up to 12 watts each, meaning that most devices see average charging times.
 It lacks the fast-charging capabilities of USB-C and Quick Charge Devices.
-If you'll only be charging your modern smartphone or tablet in your vehicle, this charger is too complicated compared to other small and fast chargers in our review.
-The charger body is like a small brick, measuring 5 inches long, 4 inches wide, and 2 inches thick, taking up much more real estate than the smaller car chargers which barely protrude from the outlet.
-Compared to the comparatively sleek and unnoticeable two-port chargers on the market, this one certainly has a footprint, but for the right individuals it can't be beat.
+If you'll only be charging your modern smartphone or tablet in your vehicle, this charger is probably overkill, and you should check out some of the other small and fast chargers in our review.
+The body of this product is the size of a small brick, measuring 5 inches long, 4 inches wide, and 2 inches thick, taking up much more real estate than the smaller car chargers which barely protrude from the outlet.
+Compared to the comparatively sleek and unnoticeable two-port chargers on the market, this one certainly has a footprint, but for the right individuals, it can't be beaten.

 On the downside, if you aren't interested in the app, then this product feels overpriced.
-Other chargers on the market provide the same charging capabilities for a fraction of the cost.
+Other products on the market provide the same charging capabilities for a fraction of the cost.
 Furthermore, the charger is not compatible with modern quick-charging devices.
-The primary feature differentiating this charger from the field is its intelligent capabilities.
+The primary feature differentiating this model from the competition is its intelligent capabilities.
 If this interests you, then this is the best smart charger we've found.
 If you don't care about the app, you can save plenty of money by checking out other options.

 The Ainope Mini is a great option for users who prefer a low-profile, unnoticeable, and sleek car charger that won't stick out much from the socket.
 This minimalist design also makes it a great travel charger, fitting easily into a pocket or carry-on bag for use on the airplane or in a rental car at your final destination.
 It has two USB-A ports with up to 12 watts of current delivered to each port, which is plenty to charge older devices at their maximum speed, but it will feel a bit underpowered if trying to charge modern devices with quick-charging technologies.
 The charger is relatively inexpensive, which corresponds to its lackluster performance, but there are even less expensive options on the market that provide better performance.

-Our testers like the non-intrusive design of the Ainope Mini, but sometimes were frustrated by how difficult the charger was to remove from DC power sockets.
+Our testers liked the non-intrusive design of the Ainope Mini but were sometimes frustrated by how difficult the charger was to remove from DC power sockets.
 For those with dexterous hands, it's not a problem, but for those who might have trouble with fine motor skills, or if the charger is pushed a little too tightly into the socket, it can be hard to remove.
 Furthermore, we found that if both ports are being used at the same time, charging speeds are slightly diminished.
 Also, the product is not independently tested for safety.